What You Need to Know About State Recycling Laws

 Over the past 30 years since California first mandated residential curbside recycling, our customers have wholly cooperated in our ongoing and expanding recycling programs.

 Food waste recycling in particular is a vital need.
 According to statewide waste characterization studies, food waste contributes to a large percentage of the organic waste currently being sent to landfills.
-And it’s the organic materials in the landfills that emit methane gases that are contributing to climate change.
+And it’s the organic materials in landfills that emit methane gases that are contributing to climate change.

-The following is a rundown of the three most consequential state bills that affect new organics recycling efforts:
+The following is a rundown of the three most consequential state bills that affect organics recycling efforts:

 In September 2016, California Gov. Jerry Brown signed into law the landmark state Senate Bill 1383, establishing a sweeping statewide effort to substantially reduce emissions from methane and other so-called short-lived climate pollutants.